Medical Disclaimer ⓘ

 - Belotero Volume: for lifting and shaping areas that have suffered age-related volume loss, such as the cheeks, temples, and chin.

 This effect is long lasting, because it helps the skin maintain youthful hydration by preventing water loss through the skin.
 Not only does it fill in lines and wrinkles, but it improves skin elasticity, which provides further youthful rejuvenation.
-It has even been shown to enhance wound healing, and reduce facial redness and eczema.

 The main skin rejuvenation effect of Belotero comes from HA’s ability to stimulate the body’s own natural collagen production, thereby establishing a strong support matrix to promote skin suppleness and firmness.